JanSuran03/tornado/README.md

     color: #1A1B1F;
     background-color: rgb(100, 150, 200);
 }

 => nil
 ```

-You can also nest the selectors as you please or even make cartesian product of all combinations:
+You can also nest the selectors as you please or even make cartesian product of all given combinations:

 ```clojure
 (-> (list [:#id-1 :#id-2 {:width  (px 500)